indirectDirectEnumeration69/Crisper/README.md

 ISSUES REGARDING PROCESSING POWER AND NEURAL NETWORK CLOUD HOSTING (Future concerns)

-- before the botnet is eventually made and operational drawing and utilizing processing power and efficency is of upmost importance
+- before the botnet is eventually made and operational, drawing and utilizing processing power and efficency is of upmost importance

 - will need additional road map for this.